-Growing up in a time with limited access to technology, us 90s and early 2000s kids had to entertain ourselves.
+Growing up in a time with limited access to technology, we 90s and early 2000s kids had to entertain ourselves.
 Let's take a break from early adulthood stress and remember the nostalgic times of our childhood.

 I remember when I got my first Furby for Christmas.
 My cousins and I were pumped!!!
 Within a week mine could sing Twinkle Twinkle Little star and play Red Light Green Light.